 White: MUTE is a highly underrated spell and can shut down ASTOS in particular.
 The A-Spells have their uses, and ALIT is no exception.
 They're good against LICH, TIAMAT, and Evoker bosses.
 INVS isn't that great except in limited parties.
 LAMP is mostly irrelevant.

 Black: TMPR is one of the most powerful spells in the game.
 Cast this enough and any physical attacker with a weapon (Ozmo doesn't let Monks get buffs) will become a force of nature.
-ICE is okay but suffers from the same problems as the L1 spells, and there's some uses for SLOW.
+ICE is better than the L1 spells if you need a smaller spell to finish something and plenty is weak to it, but sharing space with TMPR might make it unappealing.
+There's some uses for SLOW.
 If you're taking a Dark Knight, you can consider DARK.
 Otherwise, it draws the short straw.

 Red: Most of what I said above applies to the Red Mage.
-MUTE is good enough to take anyway, you can still consider SLOW, but you should still stay away from DARK short of a Dark Knight - and even then, there's better ways.
+MUTE is good enough to take anyway, you can still consider SLOW, but stay away from DARK without a Dark Knight.
+Maybe even with one: there's better ways to inflict it and the Red Mage has better ways to support it (FAST, dealing damage itself).
 Don't underestimate TMPR, it'll be way better!
 Even ALIT can be considered over SLOW: they're about as niche as one another.
 Absolutely do consider skipping ICE: there's very little long-term benefit.

 ---